-The Master of Political Science is available to students who desire a degree with broader disciplinary scope than public administration.
+The Master of Political Science is offered by the College of Public Policy and Justice and designed to provide students with advanced training in the study of political processes and institutions at the national and international levels.
 Current courses emphasize American politics, comparative government and international relations.